THz sources and detectors

 VDI AMC sources

 Electronic radiation sources in the 70 GHz–1 THz frequency range consist of frequency synthesizers and amplification and multiplication chains (AMC).
-The radiation polarization is linear.
+The polarization of the radiation is linear.

 Single-frequency sources